📅 23 May 2025 • 📖 5 min read

 3. Meaning and Purpose: Third Principle of Positive Psychology

 The third principle of positive psychology is purpose and meaning.
-It is one of the five pillars of psychology that deals with Maslow’s transcendence and actualization.
+It relates to Maslow’s transcendence and actualization.

 This principle applies to both individuals and organizations and can be used to improve the overall quality of life in both spheres.